 After two months of menu planning, we had the chance to open up our first pop-up in Canal Street Market.
 We decided to open up on January 9th (middle of winter) to test a frozen dessert that not many people knew about.
 After an unexpectedly great reception, we decided to extend our pop-up by becoming a permanent tenant of the market!
 Throughout that summer, we were fortunate enough to be able to participate in Smorgasburg, and even got a chance to do a pop-up in Japan as part of the festival!

-• To create spaces where people can have uplifting experiences •
+• To create uplifting experiences •

 We're not Japanese and we don’t intend our flavors or food to be authentically Japanese.
 However, we’ve been touched by certain aspects of Japanese hospitality and food culture and hope that by adding our creativity in hospitality and flavors, we hope to open many locations where we can create these types of uplifting experiences for people.